bfut/ReaScripts/README.md

 * bfut_MIDI notes control items stretch markers.lua
 * bfut_MIDI notes split items, set items pitch.lua

 Use a MIDI editor as GUI to control item stretch markers, or item pitch.
-See script code for config options.

 How to use:
   1) Open MIDI editor.